yeasin2002/chrome-mute-tab/README.md

 Click the 🔊 icon on a tab to mute
 Right-click → “Mute site”

+- mute/unmute should respect users theme (dark or light)

 ## But the problem statement:
 But it doesn't make me mute a specific tab of some sites.
 For example, i opend in fb site, and I want only the tab to mute.